The Ogress and the Orphans

-The Ogress and the Orphans is a children's book written by Kelly Barnhill and published on March 8, 2022, by Algonquin Books.
-It counts the events of a small fictional town, where the library is burned down and an orphan goes missing, which leads to its citizen blaming an ogress who had just moved in.
+The Ogress and the Orphans is a children's book by American writer Kelly Barnhill and published on March 8, 2022, by Algonquin Books.
+It counts the events of a small fictional town, which loses its charm after the library is burned down and an orphan goes missing, leading to its citizen becoming less welcoming and more suspicious of one another, eventually blaming an ogress who had just moved in.

 Barnhill's book received starred reviews from specialized outlets, and was praised for its portrayal of topics such as fake news and the importance of a community.
 It was shortlisted for a National Book Award in the Young People's Literature category.

 Background

 After The Girl Who Drank the Moon won a Newbery Medal in 2017, Kelly Barnhill had given up on publishing new books due to impostor syndrome.
 Barnhill kept writing fairy tales privately in the following years, and, in 2020, one of these stories "didn't feel the same as everything else," so she decided to expand on it.

 Barnhill finished the manuscript for the book around the time George Floyd was murdered, and after seeing the community's response to this event, which included donation of basic items to people in need, she discussed with her editor about adding that aspect to the narrative of The Ogress and the Orphans.
 Barnhill also sought to explore in the book "the conflict and the generosity she was seeing in the world" during the COVID-19 pandemic.